 Curriculum (not necessarily in order)

-Chosen Program - Parent and sponsor guide
+“Chosen” Program - Parent and Sponsor guides also available

-Life and Career Plan
+Life and Career Planning

-role of mentors, family, community, school, and personal network in decision making, technology in learning and working
+Role of mentors, family, community, school, and personal network in decision making, technology in learning and working

 Math - Big Ideas:

 Decimals, fractions, and percents are used to represent and describe parts and wholes of numbers